Skip to main content

 Drinking bottled water, wearing earbuds

-As you head out this summer, remember to factor in precautionary measures to prevent heat-related injuries when you're far from climate-controlled environments.
+Summer can bring hot temperatures, and working or playing in the heat can be dangerous.
+As you head out this summer, remember to take precautionary measures to prevent heat-related injuries when you're far from climate-controlled environments.

-Sometimes when people are having fun outside in the summer, they don't realize right away that they're becoming overheated.
-If the condition reaches the level of heatstroke, then it's serious and immediate medical attention is needed.
+Sometimes when people are having fun outside in the summer, they don't realize they're becoming overheated.
+If the condition reaches the level of heatstroke, it's serious and immediate medical attention is needed.

 The good news is that you can prevent heat exhaustion and heat stroke.